meganesu/generate-gb-opcodes/README.md

 ## Credits

 * [Gameboy Development Manual v1.1](https://archive.org/details/GameBoyProgManVer1.1) - I used this to create the generator functions for the different permutations of each mnemonic.
+* [Gameboy CPU (LR35902) instruction set](http://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html) - This is the original site that inspired this project.